ngugimuchangi/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 # 0x05.
 C - Pointers, arrays and strings

 ## Tasks
-0. Functions that updates variable using pointers
+0. Function that updates variable using pointers
+1. Function that swaps the value of two integers using pointers